• Skip to main content

 Hiring a good collection agency is really important to get superior collection results.

-c) Filing a Legal Suit (Contingency based) – This is third type of collection service where a Debt Collection Agency’s attorney (or a partner attorney) sends legal notices to the debtor.
-The attorney may even try to collect amount against the assets of a debtor.
-Assets could be debtor’s bank account, brokerage account, garnishing wages and even against certain types of real estate that the debtor may own.
+c) Filing a Legal Suit (Contingency based) – This is the third type of collection service where a Debt Collection Agency’s attorney (or a partner attorney) sends legal notices to the debtor.
+The attorney may even try to collect the outstanding amount against the assets of a debtor or garnish his wages.
+Assets could be the debtor’s bank account, brokerage account, and even against certain types of real estate that the debtor may own.

-Collection agency usually takes a cut of around 30%-50% for these kind of cases.
-These accounts should carry high value debts to justify the cost of hiring an attorney.
+Collection agency usually takes a cut of around 25%-40% for these kinds of cases.
+These accounts should carry high-value debts to justify the cost of hiring an attorney.

 Collection fee can be negotiated with the collection agency in case the outstanding amount is in thousands of dollars or if it is a B2B debt (commercial/business debt).